linmx0130/PaperNotes/notes.md

+### The Statistical Recurrent Unit
+* Authors: Junier B. Oliva, Barnabas Poczos, Jeff Schneider
+* Index: arXiv 1703.00381
+* Reading date: 02/03/2017
+* Categories: Recurrent Neural Network, Machine Learning
+* Tag: Moving average

+This paper proposed a gate-free recurrent unit based on the moving average of statistics of sequence data.
+It is inspired by mean map embeddings.
+The value of this work is that it provided a new view of recurrent neural network and gate mechanism.

+The experiments on synthetic data shows that SRU outperforms LSTM and GRU a lot.
+While the experiments on different real temporal data shows that SRU is really good at capturing long term dependencies.

 ### Improving Object Detection with Region Similarity Learning
 * Authors: Feng Gao, Yihang Lou, Yan Bai, Shiqi Wang, Tiejun Huang ,Ling-Yu Duan
 * Index: arXiv 1702.00234